Travelling to London

 Keep in mind that there will be road closures around UEFA Festival sites, the stadium and major attractions.
 Parking options are limited - we recommend sticking to public transport to get around in the city.
-If you do rent a car, make sure you’re familiar with the local traffic laws and comfortable driving on the left side of the road!
+If you do rent a car, make sure you’re familiar with the local traffic laws and circulation regulations.

 Transport in the city

 London has one of the best public transport systems in the world, including great walking and cycling routes as well as the London Underground and the iconic red buses.

 Bicycles can be rented from the various cycle stands around the city or via private dockless alternatives.

 Travel during quieter times makes social distancing easier.
 The quieter times to travel are:

 • Between 08:15 and 16:00 and after 17:30 on weekdays

 • Before noon and after 18:00 on weekends

 You can check how busy any tube station is at any time of the day on this website.

 💡 Check the Transport for London website for 'Safer travel guidance'.